 Our success and ability to compete depend in part upon our intellectual property rights.
 As of January 31, 2020, we had 25 issued patents and 46 pending patent applications in the United States, which may not result in issued patents.
 Even if a patent issues, we cannot assure you that such patent will be adequate to protect our business.
 We primarily rely on copyright, trademark laws, trade secret protection and confidentiality or other contractual arrangements with our employees, customers, partners and others to protect our intellectual property rights.
 However, the steps we take to protect our intellectual property rights may not be adequate.
-In order to protect our intellectual property rights, we may be required to spend significant resources to establish, monitor and enforce such rights.
-Litigation brought to enforce our intellectual property rights could be costly, time-consuming and distracting to management and could be met with defenses, counterclaims and countersuits attacking the validity and enforceability of our intellectual property rights, which may result in the impairment or loss of portions of our intellectual property.
-The local laws of some foreign countries do not protect our intellectual property rights to the same extent as the laws of the United States and effective intellectual property protection and mechanisms may not be available in those jurisdictions.
-We may need to expend additional resources to defend our intellectual property in these countries and our inability to do so could impair our business or adversely affect our international expansion.
+In order to protect our intellectual property rights could be costly, time-consuming and distracting to management and could be met with defenses, counterclaims and countersuits attacking the validity and enforceability of our intellectual property rights, which may result in the impairment or loss of portions of our intellectual property.
+The local laws of some foreign countries do not protect our intellectual property rights to the same extent as the laws of the United States and effective intellectual property in these countries and our inability to do so could impair our business or adversely affect our international expansion.
 Even if we are able to secure our intellectual property rights, there can be no assurances that such rights will provide us with competitive advantages or distinguish our products and services from those of our competitors or that our competitors will not independently develop similar technology.

 In addition, we regularly contribute source code under open source licenses and have made some of our own software available under open source or source available licenses and we include third-party open source software in our products.
-Because the source code for any software we contribute to open source projects or distribute under open source available licenses is publicly available, our ability to protect our intellectual property rights with respect to such source code may be limited or lost entirely.
+Because the source code for any software we contribute to open source projects or distribute under open source or source available licenses is publicly available, our ability to protect our intellectual property rights with respect to such source code may be limited or lost entirely.
 In addition, from time to time, we may face claims from third parties claiming ownership of, or demanding release of, the software or derivative works that we have developed using third-party open source software, which could include our proprietary source code, or otherwise seeking to enforce the terms of the applicable open-source license.